GhostDogs-Go/ghostdogs.co.uk/README.md

 ### Documentation

-Before using the Clancy theme, please read the attached documentation.
+Before using the Clancy theme, please read the attached documentation.# ghostdogs.co.uk